mtumilowicz/java17-mesi-false-sharing-processor-optimisations-workshop/README.txt

     * This tells all other cores to invalidate their copies of that cache line, if they have any.
     * Only once that exclusive access is granted may the core start modifying data – and at that point, the core knows that the only copies of that cache line are in its own caches, so there can’t be any conflicts.
     * Conversely, once some other core wants to read from that cache line (which we learn immediately because we’re snooping the bus), exclusive and modified cache lines have to revert back to the “shared” (S) state.
 In the case of modified cache lines, this also involves writing their data back to memory first.
-* As a software developer, you’ll get pretty far knowing only two things:

-  Firstly, in a multi-core system, getting read access to a cache line involves talking to the other cores, and might cause them to perform memory transactions.
-  Writing to a cache line is a multi-step process: before you can write anything, you first need to acquire both exclusive ownership of the cache line and a copy of its existing contents (a so-called “Read For Ownership” request).
-* Caches do not respond to bus events immediately.
-If a bus message triggering a cache line invalidation arrives while the cache is busy doing other things (sending data to the core for example), it might not get processed that cycle.
-Instead, it will enter a so-called “invalidation queue”, where it sits for a while until the cache has time to process it.

 ## false sharing
 * true sharing